 OrthoKids.org materials for your practice

 Your support helps us educate pediatric orthopaedists, research pediatric orthopaedic conditions, and promote patient care efforts.

 POSNA's official website for patients and parents to learn about pediatric orthopaedics.

-These occur in the middle of the femur where the walls of the bone are thick.
-This information sheet refers to this type of fracture.
+This is a break in the middle part of the femur bone.
+This information page refers to this type of fracture.